Sandra Tilley

 Sandra L. Tilley (May 6, 1945 or 1946 – September 9, 1983)was an American R&B and soul singer, best known for being a member of Motown girl group the Velvelettes; and later joining Martha and the Vandellas.

 Early life and career

-Sandra Tilley was born in Cleveland, Ohio on May 5, 1946.
-Her parents both died when she was an infant.
-After her parents' death, Tilley was raised by her relatives in Ohio.
-While In attending school in Cleveland, she would take music classes, and play violin in her school orchestra.
+Sandra Tilley was born in Cleveland, Ohio, on May 5, 1946.
+Both of her parents died when she was an infant.
+After their death, Tilley was raised by her relatives in Ohio.
+While attending school in Cleveland, she took music classes and played the violin in her school orchestra.